 Castello Aragonese, once the heart of the town’s defensive capabilities, now serves as a cultural venue which hosts events and art exhibits.
 I think it would be an incredible place to get married!
 I’m not really sure if they allow for weddings there, but a girl can dream …

 The castle is surrounded by a large moat, thankfully now dried up and not stinking up the town as it would have during medieval times.

 As you walk through the castle, you’re led down to the sea.

 Port of Otranto

 Walking along the port area, you’ll see bicyclists riding by and the stunning blue hues of the Adriatic Sea.
 You can easily imagine yourself spending warmer summer days at the beach.
-Read this to the best beaches in Puglia.

 This is one of my favorite shots from my brief time in Otranto.